Pathwise large deviations for white noise chaos expansions: Statement of the main result

 \end{remark} \begin{remark} A variety of Gaussian processes can be expressed as~$g(W)$ where~$g$ is a linear and measurable map.
 As examples, we already mentioned the fractional Brownian motion (Example~\ref{ex:fbm}) and will soon introduce a infinite collection of Brownian motions~$\beta=\{\beta_i\}_{i\in\bN}$ (subsection~\ref{subsec:wca}).
 Furthermore, $\beta$ is itself connected through a measurable map to other infinite-dimensional Gaussian processes such as~$Q$-Wiener processes and cylindrical Brownian motions~\cite[Section 11.1]{BD19}.
-Hence the process~$\cG(\ep B)$, where~$B$ is one of the aforementioned Gaussian processes, can be written as~$(\cG\circ g)(\ep W)$; this extends the range of our initial setup. \end{remark} The following example demonstrates the interest of the~$\ep$-dependence in the kernels. \begin{example} We take as an example the Brownian motion case with~$\KK=\TT=[0,1]$.
-For any~$x\in\bR$ and~$t\in\KK$, we consider the following It\^o SDE:
+Hence the process~$\cG(\ep B)$, where~$B$ is one of the aforementioned Gaussian processes, can be written as~$(\cG\circ g)(\ep W)$ and be covered by our framework. \end{remark} The following example demonstrates the interest of the~$\ep$-dependence in the kernels. \begin{example} We take as an example the Brownian motion case with~$\KK=\TT=[0,1]$.
+For any~$\ep>0$, $x\in\bR$ and~$t\in\KK$, we consider the following small-noise SDE

-where~$b$ and~$\sigma$ are real-valued functions such that~\eqref{eq:SDE} has a unique strong solution.
-One popular way to perturb the unique solution to this equation is to define~$X^\ep$, $\ep>0$, as the solution to the small-noise SDE